Battle of Beda Fomm: Derna, Mechili

 The area east of the Jebel Akhdar mountains was garrisoned by the XX Motorised Corps (Lieutenant-General Annibale Bergonzoli) with the 60th Infantry Division "Sabratha" and the Babini Group (General Valentino Babini), which had already lost some of its tanks in the British capture of Tobruk.
-The Babini Group had an establishment of 120 tanks but these included 82 which had landed recently at Benghazi.
+The Babini Group had an establishment of 120 tanks but these included 82 that had landed recently at Benghazi.
 The new tanks needed ten days to be made battleworthy and a three-day journey to reach Mechili but in the crisis, tanks had been rushed forward, reducing the serviceability of the vehicles.
-A defensive position was established by the 60th Infantry Division "Sabratha" on a line from Derna along Wadi Derna, with the Babini Group concentrating at Mechili Fort inland and slightly south-west of Derna, where several desert tracks converged, Giovanni Berta and Chaulan, to guard the flank and rear of the infantry.
-On 22 January, the British advanced towards Derna with the 19th Australian Brigade (Brigadier Horace Robertson) and sent another Australian brigade to reinforce the 4th Armoured Brigade (Brigadier John Caunter) of the 7th Armoured Division (Major-General Michael O'Moore Creagh), south of the Jebel Akhdar, for an advance on Mechili.
+A defensive position was established by the 60th Infantry Division "Sabratha" on a line from Derna along Wadi Derna, with the Babini Group concentrating inland and slightly south-west of Derna at Mechili Fort, where several desert tracks converged, Giovanni Berta and Chaulan, to guard the flank and rear of the infantry.
+On 22 January, the British advanced towards Derna with the 19th Australian Brigade (Brigadier Horace Robertson) and sent another Australian brigade to reinforce the 4th Armoured Brigade (Brigadier John Caunter) of the 7th Armoured Division (Major-General Michael O'Moore Creagh) south of the Jebel Akhdar, for an advance on Mechili.